If you’re restarting pension contributions after a break, should you use an old plan or start a new one?

 - Am I getting excellent administration and helpful service and support?

+These apply whether you’re looking at restarting an existing plan or setting up a new one.
 So start by getting a baseline with some information on the plan that you might want to restart.

 To do this, contact your pension provider and find the answers to the following 4 questions:

-What are my Plan Charges?
+1. What are my Plan Charges?

-Ooh this can be a tricky one.
+You want these to be low.
 It’s really important to know what you’re paying because the charges can erode your fund.
 Pension charges vary from annual management fees to expensive exit fees.

 In the meantime, check out ‘Top Tips for your Pension Scheme Charges’ from the Government’s Pensions Advisory Service website.
 I’ve put the link at the bottom of this article.

-Where and how is my pension fund invested?
+2. How is my pension fund invested?

 - Compare this to the more ‘cautious’ areas of cash, fixed income or bonds.
 Note that unless you’re invested 100% in cash both ‘risky’ and ‘cautious’ carry a risk of loss.

-How do you feel about the investment risk you’re taking?
-For example, people who consider themselves yourself ‘average’ risk takers prefer 50% invested in the ‘riskier’ assets.
+- How do you feel about the investment risk you’re taking?
+For example, people who consider themselves yourself ‘average’ risk takers usually prefer 50/50 between riskier and cautious assets.

-Flexible Benefit Options
+3. Flexible Benefit Options

 The new pension rules introduced in April 2015 mean we have lots of choice and freedom over how we take money from our pension funds.

-Administration and Service
+4. Administration and Service